The Clock (1945 film): Casting

 Garland had asked MGM to star in a straight dramatic role, wanting a break from the strenuous schedules of musical films.
-Although the studio was hesitant, the producer, Arthur Freed, eventually approached Garland with the script for The Clock after buying the rights to the short unpublished story by Paula and Paul Gallico.
+Although the studio was hesitant, the producer, Arthur Freed, eventually approached Garland with the script for The Clock after buying the rights to the short unpublished story by Pauline and Paul Gallico.
+Garland did not sing in the movie; it would be 16 years before she would make another non-musical dramatic film, with Judgment at Nuremberg (1961).

 Filming

 Fred Zinnemann was initially hired to direct the film.
 After about a month, he was removed at the request of Garland as there was a lack of chemistry between the two and early footage was disappointing.
 When Freed asked who Garland wanted to direct the film, she requested Vincente Minnelli who had just directed Garland the previous year in Meet Me in St. Louis, which was a tremendous success.
 Moreover, she and Minnelli had become romantically involved during the principal photography of Meet Me In St. Louis.
 During production of The Clock, they rekindled their romance, and were engaged by the end of shooting.
 Minnelli discarded most of the footage shot by Zinnemann and reshaped the film.
 He revised some scenes, tightened up the script, and incorporated New York City into the film's setting as a third character.
 As with Meet Me in St. Louis, he supervised adjustments to Garland's costumes, make-up, and hair.

 Both producer Arthur Freed and Roger Edens have a cameo in this film.
 Near the beginning, Freed lights Walker's cigarette and then gives him the lighter.
-Edens, a music arranger and close friend to Garland, plays piano in a restaurant.
+Edens, a music arranger and close friend of Garland, plays piano in a restaurant.
 Screenwriter Robert Nathan appears uncredited smoking a pipe.

 Both stars of The Clock were plagued by personal problems that continued throughout their lives.
 During filming, Garland became increasingly addicted to prescription drugs given by the studio to control her weight and pep her up.
 Just prior to filming The Clock, Walker learned his wife, Jennifer Jones, was having an affair with film producer David O. Selznick and wanted a divorce.
 Walker began to spiral downward.
 During filming, Garland would often find him drunk in a Los Angeles bar and then sober him up throughout the night so he could appear before cameras the next day.